vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/181/05_pra_vAM.md

 +++
 nicerú- is a hapax (though cf. céru- VIII.61.7).
 It almost surely belongs to √ci ‘observe, discern’, with Debrunner (AiG II.860), despite Mayrhofer’s doubts (EWA s.v. céru-).
 The Aśvins are themselves called nícetar- in nearby I.184.2.

-The 2nd member rūpa- in piśáṅga-rūpa- seems pleonastic, but it perhaps should have been rendered in tr., ‘whose form is tawny’, vel sim.
+The 2nd member rūpa- in piśáṅga-rūpa- seems pleonastic+++(=redundant)+++, but it perhaps should have been rendered in tr., ‘whose form is tawny’, vel sim.

 Pāda c causes several problems, both in grammar and in interpretation.
 To start with the latter, anyásya is universally taken as referring to one of the two Aśvins, as the paired anyáḥ-s of 4ab do.
 However, as noted in the publ. intro., I think the referent of this stem has shifted.
 Both Aśvins together are referred to in the first hemistich of 5, with the dual pronoun vām.
 They are contrasted with a new “the other” in c, who can only be Indra: the presence of the two fallow bays (hárī) guarantees his presence, since these horses are uniquely Indra’s.